shimanopower/MothersDay/README.md

     let green = self.makeEmitterCell(color: UIColor.green)
     let blue = self.makeEmitterCell(color: UIColor.blue)

-Then we instantiate an instance of our view:
+Then we add our CAEmitterLayer by accessing UIView's layer property:

     let view = UIView()

-Then we add our CAEmitterLayer() by accessing UIView's layer property:

     view.layer.addSublayer(particleEmitter)

 Then we simply return the view:

     return view

-For the actual properties of CAEmitterLayer and CAEmitterCell I borrowed Paul Hudson's values which can be found here: https://www.hackingwithswift.com/example-code/calayer/how-to-emit-particles-using-caemitterlayer
+For the actual properties of CAEmitterLayer and CAEmitterCell I used Paul Hudson's values which can be found here: https://www.hackingwithswift.com/example-code/calayer/how-to-emit-particles-using-caemitterlayer

-But play around withe value yourself as particle emitters are a lot of fun. :)
+But play around with the properties yourself as particle emitters are a lot of fun. :)

 The complete ConfettiView looks like this: